 The share of loan originations going to “high” income applicants (applicant income is 80% to 120% of the median metropolitan area income where the census tract of the property is located) has been steadily rising.
-As of 2016, 46 percent of loan originations went to applicants whose incomes were above 120 percent of the metropolitan area median income, up from 35 percent in 2009.
+As of 2016, 46% of loan originations went to applicants whose incomes were above 120% of the metropolitan area median income, up from 35% in 2009.

-Amid rising home prices, jumbo loans —loans that exceed the loan limits that the government sponsored enterprises (Fannie Mae and Freddie Mac)— rose to nine percent of originations, higher than the 4.3 percent share in 2004.
+Amid rising home prices, jumbo loans —loans that exceed the loan limits that the government sponsored enterprises (Fannie Mae and Freddie Mac)— rose to nine percent of originations6, higher than the 4.3% share in 2004.

 Not Meeting Debt to Income Limit is Major Reason for Denial

 HMDA does not collect data on credit scores, loan-to-value, and debt-to-income on individual applicants, so an evaluation of why applicants with incomes higher than the household income were denied is difficult to assess.
 However, HMDA allows the lender to provide up to three reasons for the denial (in no order of preference).
-Based on the first reason listed (which may be deemed to be a random sample of the denial reasons), not meeting the debt-to-income (DTI) ratio was the major reason provided by lenders why applicants were denied (29 percent), followed by credit history (22 percent) and insufficient collateral or downpayment (15 percent).
+Based on the first reason listed (which may be deemed to be a random sample of the denial reasons), not meeting the debt-to-income (DTI) ratio was the major reason provided by lenders why applicants were denied (29%), followed by credit history (22%) and insufficient collateral or downpayment (15%).
 Not meeting the debt-to-income ratio was the major reason applications were denied across all loan types.
-(In this regard, Fannie Mae’s decision in July 2017 to increase its back-end DTI ratio limit from 45 percent to 50 percent is a positive move to ease the constraints for mortgage borrowers with 50 percent DTI whose risk profile is not significantly different from the risk profile of borrowers with 45 percent DTI.)
+(In this regard, Fannie Mae’s decision in July 2017 to increase its back-end DTI ratio limit from 45% to 50% is a positive move to ease the constraints for mortgage borrowers with 50% DTI whose risk profile is not significantly different from the risk profile of borrowers with 45% DTI.)

 Rising House Prices, Lack of Downpayment, and Weak Credit Profiles Made Homes Less Affordable

 For middle-income borrowers, an FHA loan is the best option (i.e., the borrower is more likely to get approved), but the faster appreciation of home prices relative to income growth has increasingly made a home purchase less affordable.
-Since 2012, house prices have increased by 68 percent, while incomes have increased by 15 percent.
+Since 2012, house prices have increased by 68%, while incomes have increased by 15%.

 Low downpayment conventional loans are available, but middle-income earners may be hard pressed to meet the downpayment on a bigger loan.
-Moreover, borrowers with less than sterling credit profiles and with little downpament bear additional costs associated with a higher mortgage rate that government-sponsored enterprises (Fannie Mae and Freddie Mac) charge to reflect the higher borrower risk (called loan level price adjustments, which reduce lender’s fees).
-For example, Fannie Mae assess an LLPA of 1.5 percent of the loan ($1,500 on a $100,000 loan) on a loan it will purchase from a lender where the a borrower has a 680 FICO score and a loan with a 95 loan-to-value ratio (or 5 percent downpayment), The LLPA rises to 3.5 percent ($3,750) for borrowers with less than 620 FICO score.
+Moreover, borrowers with less than sterling credit profiles and with little downpament bear additional costs associated with a higher mortgage rate that government-sponsored enterprises (Fannie Mae and Freddie Mac) charge to reflect the higher borrower risk (called loan level price adjustments, which reduce lender’s fees).7 For example, Fannie Mae assess an LLPA of 1.5% of the loan ($1,500 on a $100,000 loan) on a loan it will purchase from a lender where the a borrower has a 680 FICO score and a loan with a 95 loan-to-value ratio (or 5% downpayment), The LLPA rises to 3.5% ($3,750) for borrowers with less than 620 FICO score.
 LLPAs increase the mortgage rate charged to borrowers because lenders make up for the reduction in fees arising from the LLPA by increasing the mortgage rate charged to the borrower.